matrix-org/rageshake/docs/submitted_reports.md

 Rageshakes can come from a number of applications, and we provide some practical notes on the generated format.

 At present these should not be considered absolute nor a structure to follow; but an attempt to document the currently visible formats as of January 2022.

 ## Feedback

 Log files are not transmitted; the main feedback is entirely within the user message body.

-## Element Web
+## Element Web / Element Desktop

 Log files are transmitted in reverse order (0000 is the youngest)